Faculty - Thomas Wubbenhorst

-Thomas Martin Wubbenhorst (b.
-1952) is an Adjunct Professor of Music at the University of Maine where he conducts the University Percussion Ensemble and teaches applied percussion.
-Previously, he was the Director of Classical Music at Liberty School in Blue Hill, Maine (2002-05), and was a tenured Associate Professor of Music at Georgia State University where he was chair of orchestral studies, director of university bands, and coordinator of instrumental conducting studies.
-He was the conductor of the Atlanta Wind Symphony from 1994-96 and now serves as a guest conductor and advisor to the board of directors.
+Thomas Martin Wubbenhorst is an Adjunct Professor of Music at The University of Maine where he is director of percussion studies, conducts the Percussion Ensemble, teaches applied percussion, and Fundamentals of Music; in addition, he is on the Adjunct Humanities faculty at Husson University.
+Previously, he was a tenured Associate Professor of Music at Georgia State University where he was chair of orchestral studies, director of university bands, and coordinator of instrumental conducting studies.

-Dr. Wubbenhorst is known in the United States, Canada, and South Africa as a conductor, clinician, composer, adjudicator, and percussion educator.
-He is recognized internationally as a scholar on the wind-band music of David Maslanka, and his research on the psychological and personality characteristics of music educators and performers is published in the United States and Great Britain.
+Dr. Wubbenhorst is known in the United States, Canada, and South Africa as a conductor, clinician, composer, and percussion educator.
+He is recognized for his scholarship on the wind-band music of David Maslanka, and his research on the psychological and personality characteristics of music educators and performers is published in the United States and Great Britain.

-Following his graduation from the University of Bridgeport (Bachelor of Science in music education), Yale University (Master of Music in percussion performance and composition), and the University of Missouri-Columbia (PhD in curriculum and instruction with emphases in music education and psychology), Dr. Wubbenhorst taught for twenty-seven years at universities in Connecticut, Georgia, Louisiana, Missouri, Nebraska, Utah, and Wisconsin before moving to Maine in May, 2000.
-He lives in Orland, Maine with his sons Hayden and Connor.
+Following his graduation from the University of Bridgeport (B.S. in music education), Yale University (Master of Music in percussion and composition), and the University of Missouri (PhD in curriculum and instruction with emphases in music education and psychology), Dr. Wubbenhorst has taught for over forty years at universities in Connecticut, Georgia, Louisiana, Maine, Missouri, Nebraska, Utah, and Wisconsin.
+He moved to Maine in May, 2000, and lives in Orland with his two sons Hayden and Connor.

 Dr. Thomas Wubbenhorst